JUNIOR LEARN TO SAIL

 How old does my child need to be to participate?

 The Course is open for children between the recommended ages of 9 to 16 years of age.
-We will take on the exceptional 8 years old.
+We may take on the exceptional 8 years old.

 What is the duration of the course?